A double species $^{23}$Na and $^{87}$Rb Bose-Einstein condensate with tunable miscibility via an interspecies Feshbach resonance: Results and discussions

-Immiscibility of the two simultaneously condensed samples shows up clearly in the TOF absorption images taken from the horizontal direction.
-Fig.~\ref{fig:BEC} demonstrates this with two different atom number ratios.
-Images in Fig.~\ref{fig:BEC}a and b contain $3.5\times10^3$($3.2\times10^4$) Rb(Na) atom, while Fig.~\ref{fig:BEC}d and e have $8.5\times10^3$($1.3\times10^4$) Rb(Na) atoms.
-It is apparent from the images that the presence of Rb will always repel Na atoms away, in agreement with the inter- and intra-species interaction ratios.
+Immiscibility of the two simultaneously condensed samples shows up clearly in the time-of-flight (TOF) absorption images taken from the horizontal direction.
+Fig.~\ref{fig:BEC} demonstrates this with two very different atom number ratios.
+Images in Fig.~\ref{fig:BEC}(a) contain $3.5\times10^3$($3.2\times10^4$) $^{87}$Rb($^{23}$Na) atoms, while those of Fig.~\ref{fig:BEC}(c) have $8.5\times10^3$($1.3\times10^4$) $^{87}$Rb($^{23}$Na) atoms.
+It is apparent that the presence of $^{87}$Rb will always repel $^{23}$Na atoms away, in agreement with the inter- and intra-species interaction ratios.

 We note that the two clouds are not concentric to each other because of the differential gravitational sag in the crossed ODT.
-For the typical final vertical (y direction) trap frequencies, this effect makes the Rb cloud center locates 2.8 $\mu$m below that of Na.
-Taking the samples in the upper images as examples, the Thomas-Fermi radius for Na(Rb) is 5.5 (2.6) $\mu$m.
-Thus the Rb cloud can only overlap and repel the lower part of the Na one, consistent with the moon-shaped Na images and the optical density (OD) cross sections in Fig.~\ref{fig:BEC}c and f.
-The observed density pattern is analogous to the case of $g_{Na}>g_{NaRb}>g_{Rb}$ studied in Refs. \cite{Ho96} and \cite{Pu98a}, but thorough calculations including the gravitational potential are needed to understand our data fully.
+For the typical final vertical trap frequencies, this effect makes the $^{87}$Rb cloud center-of-mass (COM) locates 2.8 $\mu$m below that of $^{23}$Na.
+Taking the samples in the upper images as examples, the calculated single species Thomas-Fermi radius is $5.5~\mu$m for $^{23}$Na and $2.6~\mu$m for $^{87}$Rb.
+Thus the $^{87}$Rb cloud can only overlap and repel the lower part of the $^{23}$Na one, consistent with the crescent shape $^{23}$Na images and the optical density (OD) cross sections in Figs.~\ref{fig:BEC}(b) and (d).

+This qualitative understanding is supported by numerical simulations.
+As depicted in Fig.~\ref{fig:BECThe}(a) are in-trap density profiles obtained by numerically solving the coupled G-P equations with the corresponding experimental conditions for producing the images in Fig.~\ref{fig:BEC}(a).
+The overall experimentally observed density patterns are qualitatively captured by the simulation.
+One of the main features, the notch at the lower part of the Na cloud due to the repulsive Na-Rb interactions, is well reproduced.
+From the vertical cross section in Fig.~\ref{fig:BECThe}(b), the displacement between the center of the two clouds is determined to be 3.5 $\mu$m.
+The additional 0.7 $\mu$m compared with the differential gravitational sag reflects repulsive nature of the inter-species interaction.
+We note that the experimentally measured vertical displacement from Fig.~\ref{fig:BEC}(b) are much larger due to the expansion\cite{Esry97}.